 You may have already heard the rumors of electric landscaping becoming the future standard for commercial mowing companies, but most likely this is as new to you as it was to us just a few years ago.
-Currently, the residential DIY marketplace is being inundated with electric options from the simple battery powered hedge trimmers to full scale battery powered lawn mowers.
-It’s only been in the recent years that landscaping companies have had a viable option for fully battery powered lawn care fleets.
+Currently, the residential DIY marketplace is being inundated with electric options from simple battery-powered hedge trimmers to full-scale battery-powered lawn mowers.
+It’s only been in recent years that landscaping companies have had a viable option for fully battery-powered lawn care fleets.
 As technology advances each month, more and more lawn services are offering clients electric, quieter landscaping options.

 Why make the switch to electric equipment?

 The average gas-fueled commercial-grade mower tends to last for upwards of 3,000 working hours yet this could be greatly extended with excellent care for higher-end, well-built machines.
 Alternatively, when not well maintained a lower-end commercial mower might only last 1,000 working hours before needing a full engine replacement.
 Meanwhile, one of the current industry leaders in electric mowers and equipment, Mean Green Mowers, claims that their commercial-grade machines can last 6,000 to 9,000 hours.
 The total life of the mower is only one of the variables to consider when speaking in terms of equipment maintenance.